 3) 3 x AKT On-the-Go Audiobooks (Clinical, Stats and Admin).
 These are fully guided audio revision courses designed to download to your phone and listen to as many times as you like.
 They can be used online or offline and all updated versions are available for free going forward.
 Designed to increase the efficiency of your preparation eg learning whilst commuting, shopping etc. Free samples are here.

 5) #aroraDaily emails – our free daily evening revision emails including a quick clinical scenario and a short video teaching tutorial – designed to make preparation more efficient and ticking over everyday: http://eepurl.com/duAwXr

 6) Free AKT teaching on Social Media.
-We have 300+ AKT videos on our YouTube channel, carry out lots of teaching via our Medical Exams Facebook group, as well as specific AKT teaching on our National AKT Facebook Group.
+We have 400+ AKT videos on our YouTube channel and I carry out lots of teaching via our National GP Training Facebook group.
 If you are on Instagram we do a lot of free image based teaching here too.

 On a final positive note: